 - After requesting and receiving a second 30-day extension, the State emailed and mailed a letter on July 26, 2021, notifying non-responsive NEUs of an extended deadline of August 11, 2021.

 - Beginning August 2 through August 13, 2021, the State called numerous officials in each non-responsive NEU.

 - On August 20, 2021, more than two full months after the commencement of the State’s application process, NEUs that were non-responsive or declining were emailed and mailed a letter stating that their allocation was re-allocated to the NEUs that requested funding.

 - Initial payments were processed on a rolling basis based on when complete information had been received by the NEU.
 The State’s first and largest payment was made on July 19, 2021, with payments made on a rolling basis thereafter.
 NEUs received initial confirmation letters by email and mail concurrent with the processing of initial payments.

 - NEUs that notified the State of intent to decline received an email and mailed letter confirming the intent and the declination.

-The entire distribution list of Summer 2021 and expected Summer 2022 payments (PDF), by NEU, is available.
+The entire distribution list of payments (PDF), by NEU, is available online in the preceding link.
 Should you have any questions or issues on the distribution of ARPA funds, please send your correspondence to: email@example.com.